gfcrbg/SAPI/SRI/README.md

 ## Import
-Make a copy of the [Job Import - Template.ipynb](https://colab.research.google.com/drive/1Ww-IciRlXQ_JN-719MvRWASAWfZRhNk6#scrollTo=4P0HExNGddjx) to use for your data transfer.
+Make a copy of the [Job Import - Template.ipynb](https://colab.research.google.com/drive/1Ww-IciRlXQ_JN-719MvRWASAWfZRhNk6#scrollTo=4P0HExNGddjx) to use for the data transfer.